WHAT IS TITLE IV FUNDING

 ③ Support the effective use of technology in the classroom

 Examples: instructional support, specialized professional development, blended and personalized learning, securing open and free resources, infrastructure and digital devices

 WHAT DOES THIS MEAN FOR MUSIC EDUCATION?

 According to ESSA, music is listed as part of a well-rounded education, therefore, Title IV-A funds for schools can be requested and spent to provide supplemental support for music education programs in schools!
 In order to access Title IV-A grant funding, music educators or school leaders need to a) understand how the Title IV-A program works and how much funding is available to their school district; b) participate in obtaining the funds with the school district; and c) understand the music education needs for the district, including opportunities to increase access to music programs for students.
 Check out the resources below for more information.

 WHAT CAN YOU DO TO ADVOCATE FOR TITLE IV-A FUNDING?

 CONTACT YOUR TITLE IV-A STATE COORDINATOR

-How much money is my district getting from the state next school year?
+✓ How much money is my school district getting from Title IV-A next school year?

-How is my district allocating the funding to its schools?
+✓ How is my school district allocating Title IV-A funding to its schools?

-Are there additional resources or connections I can make to increase my likeliness of receiving funding?
+✓ Are there additional Title IV program resources or connections I can make to increase my likeliness of receiving funding?